 UK’s first Cowboy Strip Show is coming to delight Glasgow starting this November.
 The show is coming to Maggie’s Rock ‘n’ Rodeo, a freshly refurbished country-themed bar with a bull pit, live rock music every night and live sports.
 The Cowboy Strip Show is for over 18s only, kicking off on Saturday, November 11 and taking place every fortnight, loaded with plenty of men to be admired by cowgirls, cowgays and everyone in between.

 An afternoon tea on a vintage Routemaster bus?
 If you’re up to the challenge of eating while on the move while taking in the sights of our Glasgow, then this one is for you.
 Experience afternoon tea like never before with handmade sandwich selections, homemade baked goods and unlimited tea and coffee.
 The 90-minute tour will depart Shuttle Street and make its way towards Glasgow Cathedral, then head to the upmarket West End, Glasgow University, Kelvingrove Art Gallery and the Transport Museum.
 You can get your tickets here.

 12. Charm yourself with a smash-hit musical

-This one is a true delight: Sister Act the musical is coming to King’s Theatre between November 14 – 19, and we cannot wait.
-The cast is a true dream team, with TV and West End legend Lesley Joseph, West End sensation and Hairspray favourite Lizzie Bea and Emmerdale and Waitress star Sandra Marvin as Deloris.
+This one is a true delight: Sunshine On Leith the musical is coming to King’s Theatre between October 31 – November 4, and we cannot wait.
+The show is soundtracked by The Proclaimers, offering a nostalgic heartfelt story of home, family and love.
 As the days are short and the nights are long, musical theatre is a tempting place for some healthy, heart-warming escapism.